Are There Any Original Writing Ideas Left?

 To test this theory, see if you can guess the following famous story:

-A young orphan who is being raised by his aunt and uncle receives a mysterious message from a stranger, which leads him on a series of great adventures.
+A young orphan who is being raised by his aunt and uncle receives a mysterious message from a stranger (a non-human character), which leads him on a series of great adventures.
 Early on, he must receive training to learn skills that are seemingly superhuman.
 Along the way he befriends loyal helpers, specifically a guy and a gal who end up falling for each other.
-Our young hero is also helped by a number of non-human creatures.
 His adventures lead him to a dark and evil villain who is terrorizing everyone and everything that our hero knows and loves — the same villain who killed his parents.

 If you guessed that this synopsis outlines Harry Potter, then you guessed right.
 But if you guessed that it was Star Wars, you’re also right.